olivrrrrr/olivrrrrr/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ...
+A Fantasy Football Web App and A Cryptocurrency Dashboard
+- 🌱 I’m currently learning ...
+React.JS and Springboot
+- 👯 I’m looking to collaborate on ... impactful open source projects
+- 📫 How to reach me: ...on twitter @olivrrrrcodes
+- 😄 Pronouns: ... he/him
+- ⚡ Fun fact: ...
+I am a chemist 🧪

 <!--
 **olivrrrrr/olivrrrrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.